20 dormer loft conversion ideas if you're hoping to reach the lofty heights of an upwards extension

 Marlena's background in interior design has been a clear advantage in her lead design role for ValueLights.
 She merges her interior design expertise with her digital design prowess to bring innovation and style to the world of lighting.

-8. Add interest to a blank space with a wallpaper mural
+12. Add interest to a blank space with a mural

-Instead of opting for a more traditional painted finish, why not embrace the fact your guests are theoretically on a mini-break and decorate the room with a wallpaper mural of an exotic location.
+Instead of opting for a more traditional painted finish in your dormer loft conversion idea, why not decorate the room with a wallpaper mural of an exotic location instead.

 After all, who wouldn't fail to drift off to sleep nestled under this Temple Pink wallpaper from Rebel Walls?
-For making the most out of the guest bedrooms, also ensure you can accommodate visitors of all ages, by using two single beds that can be joined together using a handy twin to king converter kit from Amazon, and choose lightweight tables and furniture that can be easily moved around.
+For making the most out of the space if it's performing as a guest bedroom, also ensure you can accommodate visitors of all ages, by using two single beds that can be joined together.
+This handy twin to king converter kit from Amazon is the perfect solution and easy to use.

-9. Use mirrors to boost the feeling of space in a dormer loft
+13. Use mirrored wardrobe doors to boost the feeling of space

 Even though a dormer window will add plenty of light to even a small loft conversion, fitting wardrobes with mirrored doors will add even more light and create the illusion of extra space.